Postdoctoral Psychology Residency

 St. Paul, MN 55102-4199

-Plymouth: Postdoctoral residents at Hazelden in Plymouth are provided the opportunity to gain additional experience working with both residential and outpatients with a variety of mental health conditions in a chemically dependent population.
-Postdoctoral residents gain experience with adolescents and young adults ages 12-25 in the residential program.
+Plymouth: Postdoctoral residents at Hazelden in Plymouth are provided the opportunity to gain additional experience with a variety of mental health conditions in an adolescent and young adult population ages 12-25 with substance use disorders in the residential program.
 In addition, outpatient clinical services are offered to adolescents and young adults through the outpatient program.
 Clinical services include diagnostic assessment, individual therapy, group therapy, family therapy, psychological assessment and chemical use assessment.
 Supervision is provided on site and additional opportunities to gain training in providing supervision are also available.
 As part of the Hazelden organization, there are also several continuing education opportunities available.
 For additional information, or to submit your application, contact Leslie Adair, PhD, LP, LMFT.

 11505 36th Ave.
 No.